khaleda-02/KHALEDA-02/README.md

 # **<div align="center">I'm Khaled , a Full-stack developer 👨‍💻 </div>**

-# 👋 Hi!Glad to see you here!
+# 👋 Hi!
+Glad to see you here!
 a third-year computer science student, I'm currently expanding my skills in backend development, focusing on JavaScript frameworks like Express and NestJS for server-side applications.
 I'm immersing myself in databases and exploring AWS cloud technologies and Docker for containerization.

 With over 3 years of frontend development experience, I specialize in React and enjoy solving coding challenges on platforms like LeetCode and CodeWars.
 Utilizing my knowledge of data structures and design patterns, I create efficient solutions.